Zerah Pulsipher was one of my ancestors–a good man who did a lot of great things. These are a few of his stories.

 Is there any man that is in that Council that has been ordained a counselor to Joseph Young?
 If so, I do not know it.
 But each man was ordained a president & is under as much obligation as Joseph Young is to magnify his Calling & do his duty.
 But they never think of such a thing of taking any burden upon their shoulders but leave it all for Joseph Young to do & he has to drag them along….
 Who has established the president to take men who were in the battallion to be presidents?
 I would take men who were full of the Holy Ghost.
 I do not care where the hell they come from.
 This is what I want.
 I say again, the Presidents of the Seventies are asleep, and if they do not wake up, they should be cut off.

-Two months later, the calls to repentance continued as Heber C. Kimball made similar statements about the Seventies, specifically noting Zera, in a public meeting (see JD 4:139-140, December 21, 1856).
-Zera later recalled:
+Two months later, the calls to repentance continued as Heber C. Kimball made similar statements about the Seventies, specifically noting Zerah, in a public meeting (see JD 4:139-140, December 21, 1856).
+Zerah later recalled:

-I was not aware that I had become so dull and careless relative to my duty, till Bro.
-Kimball called on me in public to awake to my duty.
-I began to call more fervently on the Lord [and] I soon saw that Bro.
-Kimball was right and that I was holding a high and responsible station in the Church as asleep with many others.
+I was not aware that I had become so dull and careless relative to my duty Till Br Kimbal Cald on me in public to awake to awake to my duty I began to Call more fervently on the Lord I soon saw that Br Kimbal was right and that I was holding a high and responsible station in the Church and asleep with many others.

-… I with the associates of my Council went before Brother Brigham and informed him that if he knew of any others that would take our places better, magnify it for the interest of the Kingdom than we could, he was perfectly at liberty to do so, but he told us to go and magnify our calling ourselves (in Lund, 1953, pp. 22-23).
+… I with the associates of my Council went Before Br Brigham and informd him that if he knew of any others that would take our presidency better Magnify it for the intrest of the Kingdom than we Could he was perfectly at Liberty to Do so but he told us to go and magnify our caling ourselves (Pulsipher Z., “Autobiographical Sketch #2”).

 It seems that he made an effort to do so and live a life of obedience to the prophet and serving the Lord.
 He reported that “I had much labor too among the Seventies, remaining councilor.
 I was frequently out 4 or 5 evenings a week besides day meetings” (ibid.
 23).
 He also practiced polygamy, as was taught by the prophets of the time.